animatedmax/spring-data-geode/src/main/markdown/reference/gateway.md

 limitations under the License.
 -->

 WAN Gateways provides a way to synchronize GemFire Distributed Systems across geographic locations.
 Spring Data for GemFire provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.

+WAN Gateways provides a way to synchronize GemFire Distributed Systems across geographic locations.
+Spring Data for GemFire provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.

-## WAN Configuration in GemFire 7.0
+## <a id="wan-gateway-configuration-7"></a>WAN Configuration in GemFire 7.0

 In the following example, `GatewaySenders` are configured for a `PARTITION` Region by adding child elements (`gateway-sender` and `gateway-sender-ref`) to the Region.
 A `GatewaySender` may register `EventFilters` and `TransportFilters`.

 The following example also shows a sample configuration of an `AsyncEventQueue`, which must also be auto-wired into a Region (not shown):

 ```highlight
 <gfe:partitioned-region id="region-with-inner-gateway-sender" >